mysterymath/lcc6502/Implementation_Defined_Behavior.md

 ### Interrupt Handlers

+TODO: This mechanism needs to be accomodated to incorporate the wide variety of interrupt handler calling conventions used by the Atari OS (A saved, all regs saved, RTS expected, restore and RTI expected, they have it all, really.)

 A function annotation is provided to mark a function as an interrupt handler.
 This alters the generation of the function such that: